okta/okta-auth-swift/README.md

 ### OktaAuthStatusUnauthenticated

-Class is used to initiate authentication or recovery transactions.
+This class is used to initiate authentication or recovery transactions.

 ```swift
 open func authenticate(username: String,